memo33/sc4pac-tools/api.md

 Messages sent:
 - `/prompt/choice/update/variant` for each variant to choose
+- `/prompt/confirmation/update/remove-unresolvable-packages` if explicit packages cannot be found (e.g. if renamed in channel)
 - `/prompt/confirmation/update/plan` once (even if everything is up-to-date, in which case you can accept without user input)
 - for each download (in parallel):
   - `/progress/download/started` once